Massachusetts Online Casinos

 Some lawmakers and casino operators worry that online gambling could reduce revenue and employment at existing casinos.

-A pair of companion bills (SD 2240 and HD 4084) introduced in early 2025 provide insight into how Massachusetts lawmakers may approach regulation.
+Legislation introduced in past sessions provides insight into how Massachusetts lawmakers may approach regulation.

 Category 1 Licenses